 Getting started with Data Sync

-Expand the tab that displays your business name and click on Settings.
+Expand the More tab at the sidebar menu and click on Products

 Navigate to the Manual Data Sync section on the API reference page to see the endpoint used to trigger the sync.
 The parameters required are:

 Mono Secret Key from App created on the dashboard

 Expand the Financial Data tab and click on Accounts.

 On the Accounts page, click on any connected account.